 With its large, ruby colored flowers that bloom in the morning and wilt by the afternoon, hibiscus can be a spectacular feature in any garden.
-There is also the spiritual side to hibiscus.
-The tropical flower is believed to have the power to bring you closer to your loved ones -- it stands for delicate beauty, sensuality, and peace.
-In Asia, the hibiscus is held in high regard, and in the Victorian era, the flowers were often sent as gifts, indicating the beauty of the recipient.
-Hibiscus tea has a delicate taste and unique healing properties, and just might awaken peaceful and beautiful sensations in the drinker.
+In Asia, the hibiscus is held in high regard, and in the Victorian era, the flowers were often sent as gifts, highlighting the beauty of the recipient.
+Hibiscus tea has a delicate taste and unique healing properties and just might awaken peace and beauty in the drinker.

 In Africa and Asia, hibiscus has treated high blood pressure for centuries.
-Recent research suggests consuming hibiscus tea daily could help regulate blood pressure as successfully as prescribed medication.
-Taking hibiscus tea once a day (ten grams, or about five teaspoons of crushed hibiscus flower) for 12 days, can lower blood pressure by 10%, which automatically reduces the risk of stroke and heart attack.
+Recent research suggests consuming hibiscus tea daily could help regulate blood pressure.
+Taking hibiscus tea once a day (ten grams, or about five teaspoons of crushed hibiscus flower) for 12 days, can lower blood pressure by 10%.
+Hibiscus has a relaxing effect on blood vessels and may act as a mild diuretic but it shouldn't be mixed with other diuretic or hypertension medications.

 Receive updates on the latest news and alerts straight to your inbox.